Rhett Ayers Butler

 Rhett Ayers Butler (born 1978) is an American journalist, author and entrepreneur who founded Mongabay, a conservation and environmental science news platform, in 1999.

 Butler founded Mongabay out of his interest in nature and wildlife.
 The name "mongabay" originated from an anglicized spelling and pronunciation of Nosy Mangabe, an island off the coast of Madagascar.

-Butler has received multiple conservation, environmental, and journalism awards including the Parker-Gentry Award from the Field Museum of Natural History in 2014, the SEAL Environmental Journalism Award in 2021, and the Heinz Award for the Environment in 2022.
+Butler has received multiple conservation, environmental, and journalism awards including the Parker-Gentry Award from the Field Museum of Natural History in 2014, the SEAL Environmental Journalism Award in 2021, the Heinz Award for the Environment in 2022, the Henry Shaw Medal from the Missouri Botanical Garden in 2025, and being named to the Forbes Sustainability Leaders List in 2025.

 Education and career

 Butler studied Management Science and Economics University of California, San Diego, where he earned a Bachelor of Science degree.

-In 2012 Butler founded Mongabayorg Corporation, a nonprofit 501(c)(3) charitable organization headquartered in Menlo Park, California that raises awareness about social and environmental issues relating to forests and other ecosystems.
+In 1999 Butler founded Mongabayorg Corporation, a nonprofit 501(c)(3) charitable organization headquartered in Menlo Park, California that raises awareness about social and environmental issues relating to forests and other ecosystems.
 Mongabay.org was established in 2012 as the non-profit arm of Mongabay and its first project with Mongabay-Indonesia, an Indonesian-language environmental news service.
 Butler has served as CEO since inception.